AdonayTeshome/cc-node/README.md

 # Credit Commons node (reference implementation)

-This package implements the CreditCommonsInterface which can be found
+This package implements the CreditCommonsInterface.
+Include it with composer if you want to incorporate a credit commons ledger into your PHP application.

 ## Intent
 Develop federable Mutual Credit software that could serve world economy.